-Cron is a system that maintains and cleans up your Drupal site.
-It does things like checking for updates, indexing content, and rebuilding XML sitemaps.
+- Cron is a system that maintains and cleans up your Drupal site.
+It does things like check for updates, index content, and rebuild XML sitemaps.
 Now your XML sitemap will stay up to date with all the new content that you add to your website.

-The Google Analytics module adds the Google Analytics code snippet to your website and allows you to control how and when it is used.
+- The Google Tag Manager (our preferences) and Google Analytics modules allow you to add the Google Analytics code snippet to your website and allows you to control how and when it is used.
 Google Analytics is an incredibly important tool for any web marketer.
 It allows you to find valuable insights into your visitors including demographics, behavior on your site, where they found you online, what keywords they used to find you and more.
 However, Google Analytics isn’t perfect.
 For example, it tracks all visitors by default—even Admins.
-The Google Analytics module can fix that by only showing the Google Analytics code snipped when a non-admin is using the site.
+These modules can fix that by only showing the Google Analytics code snipped when a non-admin is using the site.
 This keeps your data clean and your reports more useful.

 5. Download the best Drupal 8 modules for SEO